British T-class submarine: Hull and superstructure

 Pre-war T-class submarines were of riveted construction.
 The riveted hull proved remarkably strong, with many of the T-class boats exceeding the rated diving depth of 300 ft during combat. survived a dive to 400 ft on 23 April 1940.
 Welding in the hull construction was officially sanctioned by the Admiralty, after much hesitation, in July 1942 for the pressure hulls of the Group Three boats, later extended to the entire hull.
-Welded hulls were considerably stronger, allowing a diving depth of 350 ft and for fuel to be carried in external ballast tanks for increased endurance.
+Welded hulls were considerably stronger, allowing a diving depth of 350 ft, with additional fuel carried in external ballast tanks for increased endurance.
 Partly welded Group Three boats had riveted external ballast tanks; these were welded up before being sent to the Far East to prevent telltale oil leaks betraying the submarine's presence.
 The estimated crush depth was 626 ft.

 The lead ship, Triton, was completed with a very high open bridge, which was very draughty.
-The following Group One boats had a slightly different bridge shape but these too were exposed, especially during heavy weather.
-Some of the Group One boats were fitted with cab-type bridges to resolve this problem, which were subsequently standardised in the Group Two boats.
-Wartime experience would eventually show that the greater visibility from the open bridges was more important in action than the better habitability of the cabs and the final Group Three boats reverted to the open bridge.
+The following Group One boats had a slightly different bridge shape but these too were exposed, particularly problematical in heavy weather.
+Some of the Group One boats were fitted with closed cab-type bridges to resolve this problem; this became standard in the Group Two boats, but wartime experience found that the greater visibility from the open bridges was more important in action than the better habitability of the cabs, and the final Group Three boats reverted to the open bridge.

-T-class boats had eleven main (ballast) tanks, two auxiliary tanks for adjusting trim, five compensating tanks for adjusting to changes in water density and the displacement of the submarine as stores were used up and the bow Q tank used for quick dives or rapid changes in depth.
+T-class boats had eleven main (ballast) tanks, two auxiliary tanks for adjusting trim, five compensating tanks for adjusting to changes in water density and the displacement of the submarine as stores were used up, and the bow Q tank used for quick dives or rapid changes in depth.
 Two of the main tanks were converted into fuel tanks in the Group Three boats to increase endurance for operations in the Far East.
 Diving time from a 50 per cent buoyancy condition was good by British submarine standards at 30 seconds.
 The Group Two and Three boats had the fuel capacity increased on many boats to 230 LT, giving a surfaced range of 11000 nmi at 10 kn.